-As the proprietor of a school, academy trusts and governing bodies of maintained schools are ultimately responsible for ensuring due regard to guidance and compliance with the law on school attendance.
-All trusts and governing bodies should therefore ensure their schools:
+HMFA board of trustees and our governing bodies are ultimately responsible for ensuring due regard to guidance and compliance with the law on school attendance and will therefore ensure their schools:

-- Have an attendance policy which meets the expectations outlined in section 1, and which is published and publicised regularly so that it is easily accessible to pupils, parents and staff.
-Some trusts and federations may wish to have one attendance policy which covers all their schools.
-Whilst this can be useful in sharing effective practice, the attendance policy should be tailored to the needs of each individual school and the barriers to attendance pupils experience as identified through analysis of school level attendance data. - Record attendance accurately in the register (see section 8) and share the required information with DfE and local authorities. - Work effectively with local partners to help remove the barriers to attendance that go beyond the school gates, including building strong links with local statutory services (including social care, health and police) and the voluntary and community sector.
+- Have an attendance policy in place.
+(This policy is the trust/federation policy) - Record attendance accurately in the register and share the required information with DfE and local authorities. - Work effectively with local partners to help remove the barriers to attendance that go beyond the school gates, including building strong links with local statutory services (including social care, health and police) and the voluntary and community sector.